Late-stage functionalization: Site-selectivity

 Example for a site-unselective LSF reaction for structural diversification.

 Site-selectivity, also positional or regioselectivity, is generally desired but no requirement for LSF reactions because site-unselective LSF reactions can also be useful for special purposes.
 For example, site-unselective late-stage C–H functionalization reactions can provide quick access to several constitutional isomers of complex molecules relevant for biological testing in drug discovery.
 Site-selective reactions to access each possible constitutional isomer independently are scarce but highly desirable because cumbersome purification procedures are avoided, and other isomers are not produced as waste.
 Some LSF reactions provide one constitutional isomer in high selectivity based on innate substrate selectivity for a given reaction or based on catalyst control.
 The discovery of site-selective LSF reactions constitutes an important research objective in the field of synthetic methodology development.

+Applications

+LSF has been demonstrated in an alkaloid toxin (veratridine) and used to introduce an azobenzene group to control the toxin activity with light.
+The two reported LSF routes may allow introducing other functional groups like radioactive or fluorescent labels.

 Example for a site-selective LSF reaction, in which the reagent discriminates between two innately reactive aromatic C–H bonds.

 Example for an enzyme catalyzed LSF C–H oxygenation, in which site-selectivity is controlled by the enzyme catalyst.